Kauzok/AmpV2/README.md

   - Look into "Received networktransform data for an object that doesn't exist" warning
   - Potentially work on hitbox filtering to avoid hitting same enemy twice
   - Fix player being able to use stormblade while in state
+- Lightning Crash
+  - Add Skill
+  - Desc: Charge up a lightning-infused dash and charge forward, dealing 300% damage to enemies you hit and exploding for 800-1400% damage on end.
 - Pulse Leap
   - Adjust VFX
   - Fix direction of burst when moving backwards but aiming forwards while grounded